 ONLINE LECTURES

 Join us for an enlightening journey through history.
 Book now for our exciting online lecture series, where we explore a fascinating array of topics.
-Discover the secrets of local archaeological excavations, delve into the daily lives of the Medieval era, uncover the mysteries of the Picts, and appreciate the stunning art of George Bain
+Discover the secrets of local archaeological excavations, delve into the daily lives of the Medieval era, uncover the mysteries of the Picts, and appreciate the stunning art of George Bain.

 TICKETS

-Tickets can be booked online.
+Tickets must be booked online.

 Lecture Booklets